opnfv/moon/keystone-moon/doc/source/developing.rst

 Database Schema Migrations
 --------------------------

 Keystone uses SQLAlchemy-migrate_ to migrate the SQL database between revisions.
-For core components, the migrations are kept in a central repository under ``keystone/common/sql/migrate_repo``.
+For core components, the migrations are kept in a central repository under ``keystone/common/sql/migrate_repo/versions``.
+Each SQL migration has a version which can be identified by the name of the script, the version is the number before the underline.
+For example, if the script is named ``001_add_X_table.py`` then the version of the SQL migration is ``1``.

 .. _SQLAlchemy-migrate: http://code.google.com/p/sqlalchemy-migrate/